-Some of the grave goods - particularly the large number of weapons, elaborately inlaid in gold, silver, and lapis lazuli (see figure 11) - are likely to have been made to order for the Mycenaean rulers by craftsmen brought in from elsewhere, namely from Crete or even from western Asia.
-The reason for this assumption - that skilled workers were

-"When Menelaus, the war-god's devotee, noticed him striding out in front of the ranks he felt the kind of elation that a ravenous lion feels when he comes across a hulking carcass, finding the body of a stag with great horns or a wild goat.
+Some of the grave goods - particularly the large number of weapons, elaborately inlaid in gold, silver, and lapis lazuli (see figure 10) - are likely to have been made to order for the Mycenaean rulers by craftsmen brought in from elsewhere, namely from Crete or even "When Menelaus, the war-god's devotee, noticed him striding out in front of the ranks he felt the kind of elation that a ravenous lion feels when he comes across a hulking carcass, finding the body of a stag with great horns or a wild goat.
 For even if the swift hounds and the vigorous huntsmen rush at him he gluts himself all the same.
 That is how elated Menelaus was when his eyes lit upon godlike Alexander, for he was determined to take vengeance on his wife's abductor."
-(Homer, Iliad 3.21-8)

-Figure 11 Bronze dagger blade inlaid in gold, silver, and niello from the tomb IV at Mycenae, now in the National Archaeological Museum, Athens; length 22.9 cm, 1650- 1600 Bc.
-Source: DEA / G. DAGLI ORTI / De Agostini / Getty Images.
+(Homer, Iliad 3.21-8) Figure 10 Bronze dagger blade with lion hunt inlaid in gold, silver, and niello from Grave Circle A at Mycenae, now in the National Archaeological Museum, Athens; length 22.9 cm, 1650-1600 Bc.
+Nimatallah / Art Resource, NY.

-brought in from outside to create luxury items for the Mycenaean rulers - is that, while the craftsmanship of these items is paralleled elsewhere, the nature of the decoration is often specifically designed for Mycenaean tastes.
-And those tastes run very largely in the direction of scenes of warfare and hunting (figure 12).
+from the Near East.
+The reason for this assumption - that skilled workers were brought in from outside to create luxury items for the Mycenaean rulers - is that, while the craftsmanship of these items is paralleled elsewhere, the nature of the decoration is often specifically designed for Mycenaean tastes.
+And those tastes run very largely in the direction of scenes of warfare and hunting (figure 11).
 This fact, along with the presence of large numbers of weapons in the early Mycenaean burials and the imposing fortifications by which Mycenae, Tiryns, and other mainland cities were protected, gives the strong impression that warfare and wild-beast hunts dominated the life of the Mycenaean Greeks.
 This impression is further strengthened by the contrast with the apparently peaceable character of Minoan art.
-For, while scenes of conflict, both human and animal, do appear in the art of the Minoan Period, Minoan art is overwhelmingly concerned to depict what appear to be scenes of religious ritual, lively representations of marine life (figure 13), and athletic activity, including the ubiquitous bull-leaping scenes, with acrobatic young men gracefully somersaulting over the backs of charging bulls.
+For, while scenes of conflict, both human and animal, do appear in the art of the Minoan Period, Minoan art is overwhelmingly concerned to depict what appear to be scenes of religious ritual, lively representations of marine life (figure 12), and athletic activity, including the ubiquitous bull-leaping scenes, with acrobatic young men gracefully somersaulting over the backs of charging bulls.

-This contrast between relatively peaceful Minoans and warlike Mycenaeans appears to be confirmed by the fact that, by the middle of the fifteenth century BC, the Greek-speaking Mycenaeans came to be in control of the Cretan palaces, as is proved by the replacement of Minoan Linear A by Linear B for administrative purposes.
-The picture that we want to construct from all this evidence is one of violent overthrow of Minoan society by more aggressive invading Greek-speakers, who assumed control of the Cretan palace society and were in turn strongly influenced by the culturally and artistically advanced civilization that they had come to rule.
+This contrast between peace-loving Minoans and warlike Mycenaeans appears to be confirmed by the fact that, by the middle of the fifteenth century BC, the Greek-speaking Mycenaeans came to be in control of the Cretan palaces, as is proved by the replacement of Minoan Linear A by Linear B for administrative purposes.
+The picture that we want to construct from all this evidence is one of violent overthrow of Minoan society by less-civilized invading Greek-speakers, who assumed control of the Cretan palace society and were in turn strongly influenced by the culturally and artistically advanced civilization that they had come to rule.
 This is a satisfying picture, and is consistent with most of the evidence that we have.
 It is, therefore, likely to be a reasonably accurate picture.